What to Give a Dog with Upset Stomach: 10 Remedies

 4. Use Broth During Fasting

-You can cook it yourself or buy pre-made broth.
+You can also buy a pre-made broth.

 It cannot be easy to find completely plain broth that will be safe for dogs, but some do exist.
 There are also broths made specifically for dogs, and our three favorites are: